22santka/fguipg/README.md

 - [ ] Built in credits (As a top level element)

 Tier 3
+- [ ] Organize files in the project, since the explorer is a bit cluttered currently
 - [ ] Dark mode <br />

 # Credits